rdryke/affineCipher/README.md

-To compile use the command "javac ShftCipher.java", and to run use "java ShftCipher.class"

-After running it, first enter in the cipher text to be solved. then there are 6 options:
+After running it, first enter in the cipher text to be solved.
+Then the absolute location of dictionary to be used. then there are 6 options:

 	guess: Input the numbers you want to guess, the multplication one first and then the addition, will output the attempted plaintext.